thejug/thejug/README.md

 ## Hi there 👋
+My name is Thejaswi and I go by Theju!

 <!--
 **thejug/thejug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.